Visceral Manipulation releases tension in

 Sessions are $125/50 minutes and include a combination of CST, VM and Somatic Experiencing.

 Gloria Gonzalez, CMT SEP, is CCO/Founder of Eight Elements West, an Institute for Somatic Education and Integrative Wellness dedicated to elevating the human experience through Somatic Movement, Seasonal Nutrition, and Eastern Medicine.
-Her trauma therapy practice includes: Nia, Yoga, PULSE 21-Day Detox, Somatic Experiencing, Organic Intelligence, Visceral Manipulation, Craniosacral Therapy and shamanic Soul Retrieval.
+Her trauma therapy practice includes: Nia, Yoga, PULSE 21-Day Detox, Somatic Experiencing, Organic Intelligence, Visceral Manipulation, and Craniosacral Therapy.